 How often have you looked for a solution to stop your hair from falling?
 Instead of spending lots of money on expensive products, why not turn to natural remedies first?
 The solution to all your hair care concerns can be found in your kitchen cabinet!

-In this post, I will tell you about how you can use mustard oil to not only reduce your hair loss, but to also protect your scalp, prevent premature greying of hair and so much more!
-You will also find 3 very effective DIY mustard oil hair masks.
+In this post however, I will tell you about how you can use mustard oil to not only reduce your hair loss, but to also protect your scalp, prevent premature greying of hair and so much more!

 You can find mustard oil in your local supermarket.
 However, it may not be available everywhere.
 If you are having difficulty finding this oil, fear not!
-I will provide a link to where you can purchase mustard oil from.
+I have provided a link below to where you can purchase mustard oil from.

 For those of you who do not belong to the Indian subcontinent, may have never heard of mustard oil before, for cooking at least.
 This is because the FDA has banned the use of real mustard oil for cooking as it contains erucic acid, a fatty acid considered to be a contaminant that causes heart problems.
 The FDA does, however, approve of essential mustard oil to be safe for cooking purposes.